johlym/johnathan-org/src/_posts/2015-12-07-my-overloaded-server-story.md

 **CPU**

-{% cloudinary_img "Alt text goes here", "loaded_server_before_cpu", "standard" %}
+{% cloudinary_img, "loaded_server_before_cpu", "standard" %}

 **Memory**

-{% cloudinary_img "Alt text goes here", "loaded_server_before_mem", "standard" %}
+{% cloudinary_img, "loaded_server_before_mem", "standard" %}

 **Disk**

-{% cloudinary_img "Alt text goes here", "loaded_server_before_disk", "standard" %}
+{% cloudinary_img, "loaded_server_before_disk", "standard" %}

 **Load**

-{% cloudinary_img "Alt text goes here", "loaded_server_before_load", "standard" %}
+{% cloudinary_img, "loaded_server_before_load", "standard" %}

 So I'm just going to go ahead and say that's not good.
-The only graph above that's even remote decent is the Disk graph, but it's washed over by the CPU \> 80% indication so it's also pretty much hosed.
+The only graph above that's even remote decent is the Disk graph, but it's washed over by the CPU > 80% indication so it's also pretty much hosed.

 At this point I'm honestly surprised.
 I'm a terrible pseudo-sysadmin and I should be fired but there's no one to fire me and I'm the boss so whatever.
 If I can fix all this, I'm giving myself a raise.